luntan365/svgcanvas/README.md

 ## Features

-- It will gc some invisible elements to save resources

-    When fillRect or clearRect called, if its args matches `0, 0, canvas.width, canvas.height`

-- Simple value check for fillStyle, strokeStyle
+### Element

-- svgcanvas.width
+- canvas.width

-- svgcanvas.height
+- canvas.height

-- svgcanvas.style
+- canvas.style

-- svgcanvas.className
+- canvas.className

-- svgcanvas.id
+- canvas.id

-- svgcanvas.getContext('2d')
+- canvas.getContext('2d')

-- svgcanvas.getBoundingClientRect()
+- canvas.getBoundingClientRect()
 - canvas.toDataURL()

     Note: this is implemented in async way (due to image.onload issue)

+### Context

+- ctx.save
+- ctx.restore
+- ctx.scale
+- ctx.rotate
+- ctx.translate
+- ctx.transform
+- ctx.beginPath
+- ctx.moveTo
+- ctx.closePath
+- ctx.lineTo
+- ctx.bezierCurveTo
+- ctx.quadraticCurveTo
+- ctx.arcTo (still working on it)
+- ctx.stroke
+- ctx.fill
+- ctx.rect
+- ctx.fillRect
+- ctx.strokeRect
+- ctx.clearRect (Buggy, see also: [canvas2svg#19](https://github.com/gliffy/canvas2svg/issues/19))
+- ctx.createLinearGradient
+- ctx.createRadialGradient
+- ctx.fillText
+- ctx.strokeText
+- ctx.measureText
+- ctx.arc
+- ctx.clip
+- ctx.drawImage
+- ctx.createPattern
 - ctx.imageSmoothingEnabled

-    Note: this is implemented using `properties["shape-rendering"] = "crispEdges"`
+    Note: this is implemented using `properties["shape-rendering"] = "crispEdges"`, and may get different behavior in SVG and Canvas.

+- Simple value check for fillStyle, strokeStyle

+### Other

+- ctx.__history

+    This array collect all (up to 1000) context call.
+    Will only be available if debug on. (`new SVGCanvas({debug: true})`)

+- It will gc some invisible elements to save resources

+    This maybe aggressive and dark, however it's necessary if you have to use it for animation.
+    When fillRect or clearRect called, if its args matches `0, 0, canvas.width, canvas.height`

 ## Unit Test

 See p5.js-svg's Unit Test:

 http://zenozeng.github.io/p5.js-svg/test/

+## Contribute

+You should always contribute to [canvas2svg](https://github.com/gliffy/canvas2svg) if it's context API issue.
+Together, we can make a better canvas2svg library.

 ## License